 A dry, flaky scalp may result from dry skin, dandruff or a more serious autoimmune condition called psoriasis.
-Good habits, such as regularly moisturizing, shampooing, staying hydrated and getting enough essential fatty acids, can help keep your scalp from suffering from dryness.
+Good habits, such as regularly moisturizing, shampooing, staying hydrated and getting enough essential fatty acids, can help keep your scalp from getting dry.
 Getting adequate amounts of certain vitamins may also support optimal scalp health.

 Video of the Day